Erwan1202/challenge_web/README.md

 3. **Set up environment variables: Copy the .env file to .env.local**:
+    ```bash
     copy and paste the .env to .env.local and change :

 DATABASE_URL="mysql://your_username:your_password@127.0.0.1:3306/bank" with your database information (msql for mysql or pgsql)